Dr. Aizik L. Wolf

 - Wolf explained the raccoon's eyes O'Keefe displayed as evidence of survival time: periorbital ecchymosis from orbital fractures typically takes 24 to 48 hours to develop fully, meaning O'Keefe survived at least one to three hours after sustaining the injury and lay incapacitated in freezing conditions.

-- On cross-examination, defense attorney Alessi pressed Wolf on a laceration to O'Keefe's right upper eyelid, and Wolf conceded that it was caused by direct force applied to the front of the head — separate from the raccoon's eyes and unrelated to the coup-contrecoup mechanism he had described on direct.
+- On cross-examination, defense attorney Alessi asked whether direct force to O'Keefe's right upper-eyelid laceration was probable after Wolf said it was possible; Wolf did not answer the probability question, but agreed the laceration was separate from the periorbital ecchymosis and the backward-fall, coup-contrecoup mechanism he described on direct.

 - Wolf's acknowledgment that he is a clinical brain surgeon and not a forensic pathologist became a focal point of the cross-examination, with Alessi using the distinction to frame the limits of Wolf's conclusions about cause and manner of death.